 On-board cameras for commercial fishing vessels

-Find out why we're using on-board cameras on commercial fishing vessels and how it'll work.
+Find out why we're using on-board cameras on commercial fishing vessels and how it works.

-Hon.
-David Parker, Minister for Oceans and Fisheries announced on 17 June 2021 that approximately 300 inshore fishing vessels will be fitted with cameras by 2024.
+Fisheries New Zealand is running a consultation on the wider rollout of on-board cameras.
+On 17 June 2021, Hon.
+David Parker, Minister for Oceans and Fisheries, announced that up to 300 inshore fishing vessels will be fitted with cameras by the end of 2024.

 - which fishing vessels will get cameras